Webstep/Semantic-web-workshop/README.md

     Huldra/
-       Original docs/   # The original documentation of the Huldra asset RDF data/        # AI generated RDF representations of the various Huldra data Fuseki/             # Installation instructions and configurations to run Fuseki Reasoner/           # Instructions for setting up and using a reasoner Rowlet/             # Rowlet is a simple tool for visualizing RDF data (might not be used in the workshop)
+       Original docs/   # The original documentation of the Huldra asset RDF data/        # AI generated RDF representations of the various Huldra data JDK/                # Installation instructions for JDK needed for running fuseki and reasoner Fuseki/             # Installation instructions and configurations to run Fuseki Reasoner/           # Instructions for setting up and using a reasoner Rowlet/             # Rowlet is a simple tool for visualizing RDF data (might not be used in the workshop)